maconard/RIOT_leader-election/README.md

 ### Output
 - A topology.xml file intended to be consumed by RIOT's desvirt/vnet tools.
 - A cleanup.sh script that will delete all the taps/tuns that desvirt/vnet will create for the network.
 Takes your project name as the one command line argument, in order to cleanup .elf files.
-- An elf.sh install script to duplicate your project elf file for each node ID (run after you've made your project) if you need a copy of it for each node (use topology gen with --m 1).
-Takes your project name as its one command line argument, in order to duplicate the correct .elf file.

 ## `install_topology`
 A simple script that moves the output file from the topology generator to the desvirt working directory.
 Depends on the RIOTBASE environment variable.